jcmq6b/jcmq6b/Assignment_12/project_retention_metric.md

 This metric is meant to be used on the repository of an open source project by tracking the contributions(reviews, comments, edits, commits, pull requests) by contributors over a time period.

 ## Objectives
-By tracking which contributors are actively adding new content to a repository a company is more accurately able to access the health of the given project.
+By tracking which contributors are actively adding new content to a repository a company is more accurately able to access the health  and contributor retention of the given project.
 Retention requires an inflow of new contributors as previously active contributors leave.

 ## Implementation
 - By tracking the changes of a repository, we can see each contribution and its contributor with the date.
 We can then track how many contributors there are in total, and which ones have made contributions recently.